lirantal/learning-http-security-headers-book/manuscript/Chapter-02-HTTP Security Headers.md

 npm install helmet --save
 ```

-Let's set up the `hsts` middleware to indicate to a web client such as a browser that it should only send HTTPS requests to our server's hostname for the next month:
+Let's set up the `hsts` middleware to indicate to a web client, such as a browser, that it should only send HTTPS requests to our server's hostname for the next month:

 ```js
 const helmet = require("helmet");